joshuawscott/rdb_parser/README.md

 ## Current features:

-Parses strings, sets, and expirations.
+Parses strings, sets, and lists, with or without expirations.

 Other formats will be supported eventaully (or make a PR)